woolpert-digital-innovations/sketcher-sdk/docs/integration-guide.md

 }
 ```

-# Configuration
+## Configuration

-Sketcher requires a configuration object to open.
+SketchPro requires a configuration object to open.
 The configuration object should specify the config version and a non-empty lookup collection that can be used to create segments.
-Sketcher and config versions are independent.
+SketchPro and config versions are independent.
 A minimal configuration object:

 ```javascript
 {